-Ever wondered what people mean when they say things like “I can see a chess tactic there” and “the fastest way to improve is to practise your chess tactics”?
+Ever wondered what people mean when they say things like “I can see a chess tactic there” and “the fastest way to improve is to practice your chess tactics”?
 If you’re interested in becoming a better chess player, tactics are a great place to start.

 We’ve put together this quick guide to explain in simple terms what we mean by a tactic in chess – because it is a question we get asked a lot.

 Basically, a chess tactic is a sequence of moves that limits the opponent’s options and can result in an immediate benefit like a capture or a checkmate.

 More often than not, these are the little patterns that decide games and if you’ve been playing the game you have probably been using them whether you were aware of it or not.
 Think of them like punch combinations in boxing, or as a set-play in a football game – if you get the opportunity to play one, and you’re sure it will work, do it!

 Chess tactics are the fundamental building blocks of the game and if you want to improve they are definitely worth looking further into because if you can spot a successful tactic can blow away your opponent in just a few moves.

 Sometimes chess tactics can be breathtaking in their power and beauty.
 For example, this famous winning move that Magnus Carlsen played to retain his World Chess Championship against Sergey Karjakin in 2016:

 After Carlsen’s spectacular 50.Qh6+, Karjakin resigned here.
 Can you see why?

 It is worth noting that there is a difference in chess terms between tactics and strategy.
 Sometimes, very subtle tactics can end in a result less tangible, like a positional advantage – this we call chess strategy.

 Back to tactics.
 There are many different types of tactics and learning them will make a huge difference to your game.
 You begin to recognise the common patterns that crop up, and take advantage of them.